 Know How to Prepare Your Home

-Natural disasters like hurricanes and tornadoes can cause severe injuries and damage through broken glass, debris, and fires.
+Natural disasters like hurricanes and earthquakes can cause severe injuries and damage through broken glass, debris, and fires.
 Much of this can be avoided by knowing how to prepare your home for the specific disaster.

 You may need to: